Astrology and science

 Astrology consists of a number of belief systems that hold that there is a relationship between astronomical phenomena and events or descriptions of personality in the human world.
-Astrology has been rejected by the scientific community as having no explanatory power for describing the universe.
-Scientific testing has found no evidence to support the premises or purported effects outlined in astrological traditions.
+Astrology has been rejected by the scientific community for having no explanatory power for describing the universe.
+Scientific testing has found no evidence to support the premises or purported effects outlined in the astrological traditions.

 Where astrology has made falsifiable predictions, it has been falsified.
 The most famous test was headed by Shawn Carlson and included a committee of scientists and a committee of astrologers.
-It led to the conclusion that natal astrology performed no better than chance.
+It led to the conclusion that natal astrology performed no better than a chance.

 Astrology has not demonstrated its effectiveness in controlled studies and has no scientific validity, and is thus regarded as pseudoscience.
 There is no proposed mechanism of action by which the positions and motions of stars and planets could affect people and events on Earth in the way astrologers say they do that does not contradict well-understood, basic aspects of biology and physics.
 Although astrology has no scientific validity, astrological beliefs have impacted human history and astrology has helped to drive the development of astronomy.

 Modern scientific inquiry into astrology is primarily focused on drawing a correlation between astrological traditions and the influence of seasonal birth in humans.

 Introduction

 The majority of professional astrologers rely on performing astrology-based personality tests and making relevant predictions about the remunerator's future.
-Those who continue to have faith in astrology have been characterised as doing so "in spite of the fact that there is no verified scientific basis for their beliefs, and indeed that there is strong evidence to the contrary".
+Those who continue to have faith in astrology have been characterized as doing so "in spite of the fact that there is no verified scientific basis for their beliefs, and indeed that there is strong evidence to the contrary".
 Astrophysicist Neil deGrasse Tyson commented on astrological belief, saying that "part of knowing how to think is knowing how the laws of nature shape the world around us.
 Without that knowledge, without that capacity to think, you can easily become a victim of people who seek to take advantage of you".

-The continued belief in astrology despite its lack of credibility is seen as a demonstration of low scientific literacy, although some continue to believe in it even though they are scientifically literate.